ejaya2/ejaya2.github.io/_posts/2012-05-19-icon-based-navigation-pt2.md

 Next create a custom list, in my example, it's called IconNav.
 Create the following columns:

- - image - Hyperlink or Picture, required, format URL as Picture</li>
+ - image - Hyperlink or Picture, required, format URL as Picture
- - desc - Multiple lines of text, optional, plain text</li>
+ - desc - Multiple lines of text, optional, plain text
- - link - &nbsp; Hyperlink or Picture, required, format URL as Hyperlink</li>
+ - link - &nbsp; Hyperlink or Picture, required, format URL as Hyperlink
- - order - Number, optional, 0 decimal places, (This column is purely optional and is used for specifying your own sort order)</li></ul>
+ - order - Number, optional, 0 decimal places, (This column is purely optional and is used for specifying your own sort order)

-![List Settings](http://ericjalexander.com/img/NavList.JPG "List Settings") Now upload all the icons you want to use into the previously mentioned document/picture/asset library.</p>
+![List Settings](http://ericjalexander.com/img/NavList.JPG "List Settings") Now upload all the icons you want to use into the previously mentioned document/picture/asset library.

 ![icons](http://ericjalexander.com/img//NavIconImages.JPG "Icons")

 Now go to the IconNav list and start creating list items, filling in all the metadata.&nbsp; You'll end up with something that looks like this.
 Take note of this image as there are 4 items in the list.
 When you see the final solution, you'll notice there are only 3.
 That's because I removed anonymous access to the Angel link.

 ![IconNav list items](http://ericjalexander.com/img//NavListItems.JPG "IconNav list items")